EpistasisLab/tpot/docs_sources/api.md

 <blockquote>
 Number of processes to use in parallel for evaluating pipelines during the TPOT optimization process.
 <br /><br />
 Setting <em>n_jobs</em>=-1 will use as many cores as available on the computer.
+For n_jobs below -1, (n_cpus + 1 + n_jobs) are used.
+Thus for n_jobs = -2, all CPUs but one are used.
 Beware that using multiple processes on the same machine may cause memory issues for large datasets
 </blockquote>

 <strong>max_time_mins</strong>: integer or None, optional (default=None)